SatvikN/cse15l-lab-reports/LabReport3.md

 ./government/Env_Prot_Agen/tech_sectiong.txt:1
 ```
 * The command counts the number of matching lines for the pattern "carbon" in all files within the `./government/Env_Prot_Agen/` directory.
 However, if "carbon" appears twice on a single line it only counts as 1 match.
-* This is useful because we can find out how many lines contain the word "DNA" within a directory.
+* This is useful because we can find out how many lines contain the word "carbon" within a directory.
 This displays the information in a simpler way rather then printing out every instance the word is found.
 Using this we can easliy find how prevalent a word is within a directory and which files have the most occurrences of the word.

 working directory: `./docsearch/technical/911report`
 ```